rollup/rollupjs.org/guide/en/06-faqs.md

 implemented as optional plugins, not included by default in the Rollup core.
 Just `npm install` the [CommonJS](https://github.com/rollup/rollup-plugin-commonjs) and [node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) plugins and then enable them using a `rollup.config.js` file and you should be all set.
+If the modules import JSON files, you will also need the [json](https://github.com/rollup/rollup-plugin-json) plugin.

 #### Why isn't node-resolve a built-in feature?